Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/06-chat-api.md

 ![Model](./assets/class-diagram-model.png)

 Notice that the `chat` method takes a `ChatRequest` parameter.
-This is the object that will be sent by the UI to the API, containing the messages of the conversation (`ChatRequestMessage`).
+This is the object that will be sent by the UI to the API, containing the messages of the conversation (`ChatMessage`).

 ```java
 package ai.azure.openai.rag.workshop.backend.rest;